djurasze/SociableDomainUnitTesting/README.md

 ## Introduction

-In this article, I want to discuss some challenges that can come up when testing domain logic.
-More precisely, I will concentrate on potential problems that can occur in projects that have a more complicated business domain.
+In this article, I want to discuss some challenges which can come up when testing domain logic.
+More precisely, I will concentrate on potential problems which can occur in projects with complex business domain.

-Testing is a broad topic with many nuances, so here I will only focus on a single pattern called "Sociable Unit Testing".
+Testing is a broad topic with many nuances, so here I will only focus on a single pattern called "Sociable Unit Testing."
 While it may not be as widely recognized, it can still serve as a valuable alternative to traditional unit tests.
 However,
-like with many things, there is no one-size-fits-all solution that can solve all problems.
-Our decisions often have drawbacks.
+like with many things, there is no one-size-fits-all solution which can solve all problems.
+We need to consider the drawbacks.
 The key is to choose the appropriate method for the specific use case and be mindful of the trade-offs.
-This can be achieved by thoroughly analyzing the pros and cons of a given approach and, more importantly, by understanding how it aligns with our use case.
+This can be achieved by a thorough analysis of the pros and cons of a given approach and, more importantly, through understanding of how the chosen solution aligns with the specific use case.

-## Problems
+## Potential Issues

 As the codebase grows, some solutions that were once sufficient may become difficult to maintain.
-For instance, in a project where new requirements are frequently added, and existing code is often modified, maintaining tests can become a challenge.
+For instance, in a project where new requirements are frequently being added, and existing code is often modified, maintaining tests can become a challenge.
-When there are many solitary unit tests, changing the code can result in the need to update a large number of them.
+When there are many solitary unit tests, changing the code may require updating a large number of such tests.
 This can occur when most unit tests are fully isolated, meaning they are completely separated from surrounding dependencies and only interact with mocks.

-This approach helps us to create truly independent tests, but it comes at a significant cost.
+Solitary tests approach allows us to create independent tests, but it comes at a significant cost.
 We must write and maintain mocks and their contracts, which can become overwhelming as the number of tests and code changes increase.
-Additionally, having too many isolated tests can lead to another
-issue: keeping mocks up to date.
+Additionally, having too many isolated tests can lead to another issue, that is, keeping mocks up to date.
-It requires a lot of discipline and understanding of the current code to spot inconsistencies in a frequently changing codebase, and when these inconsistencies occur, it means that our tests no longer accurately reflect the real logic.
+It takes a lot of discipline and understanding of the current code to spot inconsistencies in a frequently changing codebase, and when these inconsistencies occur, it means that our tests no longer accurately reflect the real logic.

-Another problem is the speed of creating new tests.
+It is worth to highlight that creating new tests is time-consuming process.
-As mentioned before, writing isolated tests requires creating an independent environment for the tests, and each time mocks must be prepared, which takes time.
+As mentioned before, writing isolated tests requires creating an independent environment, and each time mocks must be prepared for such tests.

 ## Goals

 The requirements of a project can vary, and different solutions may be appropriate for different scenarios.
-Some patterns may work well for complex domains and be an overkill for simpler domains that may focus more on infrastructure.
+Some patterns may work well for complex domains but can be an overkill for simpler domains (e.g. infrastructure focused applications).
 In my opinion, the approach of sociable testing is better suited for systems with complex domains.
 However, it should be noted that this approach may not be limited to this specific scenario.

-In order to tackle the problems mentioned, the following three goals should be achieved:
+In the context of complex domain application we should consider these three aspects:

-- Make maintenance easier by reducing the number of mocks and stubs contracts, leading to fewer configurations and updates on a single test level
+- **Simplify The Maintenance.** You can do it by reducing the number of mocks and stubs contracts, leading to fewer configurations and updates on a single test level.
-- Improve reliability by using real code interactions instead of inconsistent mock contracts
+- **Strengthen Reliability.** Use real code interactions instead of inconsistent mock contracts.
-- Improve performance by reducing the need for initializing context for each test and using shared configuration when possible.
+- **Improve Performance.** Reduce the need for initializing context for each test and use shared configuration whenever possible.

-## Hexagonal architecture and DDD
+## Hexagonal Architecture and Domain-Driven Design

 Examples given in this text are implemented in Java and Spring Boot framework.
-Additionally, I applied the Hexagonal architecture as a method of code arrangement and Domain-Driven Design (DDD) as it can be a good fit for cases with complex business logic.
+Additionally, I applied the Hexagonal Architecture as a method of code arrangement and Domain-Driven Design (DDD), as it can be a good fit for cases with complex business logic.
 However, I don't want to delve too deeply into these specific concepts, as they are alternative approaches and sociable tests can also be effectively applied to